 Kelly’s Wood Walking Trails

-The wood is now managed by Coillte and Oaklands is a good example of wet woodlands which are important for the less conspicuous elements of biodiversity, i.e. insects and lichens.
+Now managed by Coillte, Oaklands is a good example of wet woodlands.
+Wet woodlands are important for the less conspicuous elements of biodiversity such as insects and lichens.
 In wet areas, depending on factors such as degree of waterlogging and soil pH, wet-loving trees such as willows, birch and alder thrive.

 If you want to explore more Wexford walking trails, don’t miss our blog Best Walking Trails in County Wexford.